 From time to time, we and the Compensation Committee consult with one or more executive compensation experts, and consider the compensation levels of other companies in our industry and other industries that compete for the same talent.
-Our compensation consultants did not participate in compensation decisions for the periods presented.
+No compensation consultants were engaged by the Compensation Committee or the Company in 2022.